 Bob Hope Memorial Library

 The Bob Hope Memorial Library at the Ellis Island Immigration Museum contains books, periodicals, contemporary and historical photographs, film and video productions, unpublished manuscripts, archival collections, oral history interviews and other research materials relating to the history of the Statue of Liberty, Ellis Island, immigration history and the National Park Service.
 While these materials can only be used on-site, the library staff provides public reference services including research assistance, photo, text and audio duplication (including digital copies) and general reference services.
 The Library is open to the public, but researchers are advised to make appointments in advance and are required to sign a registration form acknowledging certain research regulations.
 Please note that no original immigration records are located in the Library.
-Here is how you can learn more about searching for ancestors' records.

 Archives and Special Collections

 The Library holds a large collection of photographs documenting the history of the Statue of Liberty National Monument and Ellis Island.
 These images include the construction of the Ellis Island Immigration Station in the late 19th century, processing of immigrants during the period 1890-1920s as well as World War II detainees.
 More recent images include the National Park Service operations on both islands from the post World War II period through the restoration of the Statue and the Ellis Island buildings in the 1980s up to the present.
 The Library holds the most diverse collection of contemporary images of both the Statue of Liberty and Ellis Island available anywhere.